frankfarrell/blast-radius/README.md

 If it fails to find the value, the task returns true for everything (better to dpeloy to much than not to have deployed at all)
 1. JENKINS_LAST_COMMIT => Uses the previous git commit from the jenkins build.
 Watch out for running the same build with different parameters!
 2. PREVIOUS_TAG => If you build with tag 0.1.2, this will do a diff with tag 0.1.1.
 If you build with HEAD it will compare HEAD with the top commit.
 Tags must use semantic versioning
 3. PREVIOUS_COMMIT => Just compares with the previous commit.
+4. SPECIFIC_COMMIT => Compare to an explicit commit hash passed in the `previousCommit` attribute. `previousCommit` is mandatory

 ### Using it from a pipeline